Thoroughbred: In America

 The first Thoroughbred horse in the American Colonies was Bulle Rock, imported in 1730.
 Maryland and Virginia were the centers of Colonial Thoroughbred breeding, along with South Carolina and New York.
 During the American Revolution importations of horses from England practically stopped but were restarted after the signing of a peace treaty.
 Two important stallions were imported around the time of the Revolution; Messenger in 1788 and Diomed before that.

 Messenger left little impact on the American Thoroughbred, but is considered a foundation sire of the Standardbred breed.
 Diomed, who won the Derby Stakes in 1780, had a significant impact on American Thoroughbred breeding, mainly through his son Sir Archy.
 John F. Wall, a racing historian, said that Sir Archy was the "first outstanding stallion we can claim as native American."
 He was retired from the racetrack because of lack of opponents.
+Medley and Shark, who arrived in the United States before Messenger and Diomed, became important broodmare and dam sires by producing foundation stock, and their daughters and granddaughters were bred primarily to Diomed.

 After the American Revolution, the center of Thoroughbred breeding and racing in the United States moved west.
 Kentucky and Tennessee became significant centers.
-Andrew Jackson, later President of the United States, was a breeder and racer of Thoroughbreds in Tennessee.
+Andrew Jackson, later President of the United States, bred and raced Thoroughbreds at his Hermitage Plantation near Nashville, Tennessee.
 Match races held in the early 19th century helped to popularize horse racing in the United States.
 One took place in 1823, in Long Island, New York, between Sir Henry and American Eclipse.
 Another was a match race between Boston and Fashion in 1838 that featured bets of $20,000 from each side.
 The last major match races before the American Civil War were both between Lexington and Lecompte.
 The first was held in 1854 in New Orleans and was won by Lecompte.
 Lexington's owner then challenged Lecompte's owner to a rematch, held in 1855 in New Orleans and won by Lexington.
 Both of these horses were sons of Boston, a descendant of Sir Archy.
 Lexington went on to a career as a breeding stallion, and led the sires list of number of winners for sixteen years, fourteen of them in a row.